Canon 20D vs Nikon Df

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the Df offers substantially better image quality than the 20D (overall score 27 points higher).
 The advantage is based on 2.7 bits higher color depth, 2.1 EV in additional dynamic range, and 2.2 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Feature comparison: Canon 20D vs Nikon Df